schickling/laravel-cash/README.md

 ### Define invalidation roules

+Add rules of the following syntax in your `routes.php` file.
 ```php
 Cash::rule($httpMethod, $triggerRoute, $routesToInvalidate);
 ```

 Let's say you have a cached `GET users` route to retrieve all users and a `POST users` route to create a new user.
 Your goal is to invalidate the `GET users` cache if a new user was created.
-Just put the following code in your `routes.php`

 ```php
 Cash::rule('POST', 'users', 'users');